Welcome to Facebook. Here’s your Starter Guide to Using Facebook For Business in the UK

 When you’re on other pages as your business – check in the blue navigation bar to ensure it shows your business profile pic – like and comment on any interesting posts.
 Share good stuff onto your own business page.
 This helps to promote relationships with those businesses.
 You might even go and like their page as your personal profile in the hope that they will return the favour.

-Promoted or Boosted Posts are status updates that you make on your wall and then pay to promote so that they are seen by more of your existing fans and their friends.
-They can run for only one day and you pay one of several set fees – this will allow you to see how many people you can reach and give the options for different forms of targeting.
-Many Social Media Managers say that these are no longer a good use of the advertising budget of a business and that there are better ways to pay Facebook for promotion – the ads are currently being updates so this post will reflect the new options soon.
+Boosted Posts are status updates that you make on your wall and then pay to promote so that they are seen by more of your existing fans and their friends.
+Many Social Media Managers say that these are no longer a good use of the advertising budget of a business and that there are better ways to pay Facebook for promotion – the ads are currently being updated so this post will reflect the new options soon.

 Get More Likes – an advertising option available in your dashboard.
 Again, not necessarily the best use of any business advertising budget.
 Steer clear.